 There have been PRW3500 variants in different colours, but most of them are no longer available.
 On the PRW3500-1 the rotating stainless steel bezel is unpainted and in a matt finish, except for the raised segments which are shiny.
 The bezel gives the 3500-1 a touch of class and makes it look less plasticky.
 This model is the best looking digital watch in the Pro Trek range, and the most presentable in an indoor setting (well, in my opinion at least).

 The bezel has a practical use as a means to remember the bearing you have to follow if you are navigating by the watch compass.
 Aim the watch so the 12 o’clock position points in the direction you want to go, then rotate the bezel to align north on the bezel with north on the display.
 The bezel has just the right amount of resistance: it turns easily, but not so easily that it will turn on its own from contact with your sleeve.
 The raised segments on the bezel give you added grip when turning it with gloves on.

 Strictly speaking, the bezel is redundant because the watch compass has a bearing memory function that displays both your desired and actual bearing (the PRG270 also has this function).
 However, I find the bezel simpler and easier to use.

 The watch compass sensor is accurate to within ten degrees, so you may need a more accurate compass if you need to follow a precise bearing.
 Often, however, an approximate bearing is enough.
-It has been so in all the scenarios in which I have needed a compass bearing, including my Welsh bog-hopping episode.
+It has been so on all occasions when I needed a compass bearing, including my Welsh bog-hopping episode.

 The PRW3500 should keep time accurately even without radio calibration if the PRG270 is anything to go by.
 I last set the time on my PRG270 years ago (both models have a DST on-off feature and world time, so you don’t need to reset the time for summer or winter or if you travel), yet it has gone off track by no more than twenty seconds over all this period.